ricardobranco777/plotit/README.md

 ## Dependencies

+- Tested on Python 3.9+
-The **python3-pandas** package will install these on Debian/Ubuntu & openSUSE:
+- The `python3-pandas` package will install these on Debian/Ubuntu & openSUSE: Matplotlib & Pandas

-- Matplotlib
-- Pandas